Meeting Etiquette Guidance

 The chat feature can be used for sending relevant links, sharing documents, suggesting something or asking a question.

-TIP: you can refer back to this information by re-joining the meeting at any point.
+Handy tip: You can refer back to this information by re-joining the meeting at any point.

 Be present and contribute